Y0Coss/docs-fork/pages/public_cloud/compute/changing_the_hostname_of_an_instance/guide.en-gb.md

 ## Objective

 With the cloud-init module, you can configure your [Public Cloud instance](https://www.ovh.co.uk/public-cloud/instances/){.external} when you create it, and each time you reboot it.
-If you wish to reconfigure your hostname in order to fix an error creating your instance, or reconfigure your email server, you will need to disable the cloud-init module.
+Consequently, if you wish to reconfigure your hostname, because of an error when creating your instance or to reconfigure your email server, you will need to disable the Cloud-init module.
 This will configure the hostname so that it is not re-established.

 **This guide will show you how to reconfigure cloud-init so that you can modify your instance’s hostname.**